Localization in Khovanov homology: Realizations of Burnside functors

 \section{Realizations of Burnside functors}

-In this section, given a functor $F\from \two^n\to\burn_K$, along with some other choices, we construct an essentially well-defined finite CW spectrum $\Realize{F}$, which is an equivariant spectrum in case $K\neq\{1\}$.
+In this section, given a functor $F\from \two^n\to\burn_K$, along with some other choices, we construct an essentially well-defined spectrum $\Realize{F}$, which is an equivariant spectrum if $K\neq\{1\}$, in a sense that will be made precise in the course of Section \ref{subsec:eqvar}.
 As a first step, we construct finite CW complexes $\CRealize{F}_{V}$ for sufficiently large representations $V$, so that increasing the parameter $V$ corresponds to suspending the CW complex $\CRealize{F}_{V}$.
 The finite CW spectrum $\Realize{F}$ is then defined from this sequence of spaces.
 The construction of $\CRealize{F}_{V}$ depends on some auxiliary choices, but its stable homotopy type does not.
 Moreover, the spectra constructed from two stably equivalent Burnside functors will be homotopy equivalent.
-This section, included mostly to set up notation, is almost entirely contained in \cite[\S 4]{oddkh}, which itself is mostly a collection of results from \cite{lls1}, along with some equivariant topology.
-The only new material in the present section is Lemma \ref{lem:connctd}.
+Much of this section is either a generalization of, or contained in, \cite[Sect.\ 4]{oddkh}, which itself is mostly a collection of results from \cite{lls1} along with some background on equivariant topology.
+The only essentially new material in the present section is Lemma \ref{lem:connctd}.